atomicdata-dev/atomic-data-docs/src/core/concepts.md

 - four different Atoms (every line is an Atom)
 - two different Subjects: `https://example.com/arnold` and `https://example.com/britta`.
-- three different Propertys (`https://example.com/properties/bornAt`, `https://example.com/properties/firstName`, and `https://example.com/properties/bestFriend`)
+- three different Properties (`https://example.com/properties/bornAt`, `https://example.com/properties/firstName`, and `https://example.com/properties/bestFriend`)
 - four different Values (`1991-0-20`, `Arnold`, `https://example.com/britta` and `Britta`)

+All Subjects and Properties are URLs, they are links that can be retrieved.
+One of the Values is a URL, too, but what are the others?
+Their Datatypes are defined by the Properties.
+For example, the `https://example.com/properties/bornAt` Property requires an ISO Date string, and the `https://example.com/properties/firstName` Property requires a regular string.

 ## Subject